| (VICUS.COM (23 March 2000) -- Complementary

 somatic oscillation and muscle tonus as well as the chiropractor’s

+motion and rhythm during contact.
 The results of preliminary research using biofeedback and music

 therapy interventions with NSA indicate there are decreased levels of